GoogleCloudPlatform/cluster-toolkit/examples/README.md

     Once on the login node you should be able to inspect the Batch job template found in the `/home/batch-jobs` directory.
 This Batch job will call a script found at `/share/wrfv3/submit_wrfv3.sh`.
 Note that the `/share` directory is shared between the login node and the Batch job.

 3. Submit the Batch job

-    Use the command provided in the terraform output instructions to submit your batch job and check its status.
+    Use the command provided in the terraform output instructions to submit your Batch job and check its status.
 The Batch job may take several minutes to start and once running should complete within 5 minutes.

 4. Inspect results